-In 2018, the school continued to participate in the interfaith program through the 'Together for Humanity Foundation' with Mount Sinai College, Maroubra.
+In 2019, the school continued to participate in the interfaith program through the 'Together for Humanity Foundation' with Mount Sinai College, Maroubra.
 The program fosters an opportunity for religious understanding by encouraging dialogue.
 The aim is to unpack prejudice by looking at commonalities between the two faiths that will ultimately break down barriers and stereotypes.

-Our students on upper primary represented Arkana College at the annual Youth Summit at Parliament House, Sydney.
-They addressed the parliament with their topic, 'The Values of Adab' to members of parliament and students from other schools.
-Their aim, as part of interfaith dialogue, was to reinforce the importance of adab in our faith, and subsequently, the acceptance of all people, irrespective of colour, ethnicity or creed.
-Moreover, the children participated in various ANZAC Commemorative Ceremonies in 2018.
+Moreover, the children participated in various ANZAC Commemorative Ceremonies in 2019.
 The children had an in-house ANZAC service with veterans from Kingsgrove RSL.
 Select primary students attended a ceremony at Kingsgrove RSL and four of those students had official roles on the day.
 The children also participated in Harmony Day and Remembrance Day.

-The children raised money throughout 2018 for numerous charities including:
+The children raised money throughout 2019 for numerous charities including:

-- Give Back Australia with a food drive during Ramadan (Giving Back to the Community); - AusRelief with the construction of water wells through their water and sanitation program in Cambodia, food distribution and orphanage sponsorship in Cambodia and Nigeria (Giving Back to the Community); - The Heart Foundation (Jump Rope for Heart); - The Farmers Drought Appeal (through sports day and proceeds going to our farmers); - White Ribbon Day (Cupcakes fundraiser for White Ribbon Australia to help build a future free from violence and abuse and end male violence against women).
+- 'Give Back Australia' with a food drive (Giving Back to the Community); - 'AusRelief' with the construction of water wells through their water and sanitation program in Cambodia, food distribution and orphanage sponsorship in Cambodia and Nigeria (Giving Back to the Community); - 'Brothers in Need' with hot food packs and basic backpacks filled with toiletries and non-perishable food to be distributed to the homeless in Martin Place; - The Children's Hospital (Jeans for Genes Day);